core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Upon receiving the OSCORE request and after having verified it with the old Security Context CTX\_OLD as usual, the server generates a random value N1 and provides the updateCtx() function with the input N = N1, X = X1 and the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.

-If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_1, then the server deletes the newly derived EDHOC keys PRK\_out and PRK\_exporter, which do not replace the old ones.

 Then, the server sends an OSCORE response to the client, protected with the Security Context CTX\_1.
 In particular, the response has the 'd' flag bit set to 1 and specifies N1 as 'nonce' (see {{ssec-oscore-option-extensions}}).
 After that, the server deletes CTX\_1.

 Upon receiving the OSCORE response, the client retrieves the value N1 from the 'nonce' field of the response, the value X1 from the 'x' byte of the OSCORE Option, and provides the updateCtx() function with the input N = N1, X = X1 and the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.

-If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_1, then the client deletes the newly derived EDHOC keys PRK\_out and PRK\_exporter, which do not replace the old ones.

 Then, the client verifies the response by using the Security Context CTX\_1.